Split Integer Into Digits in Python

 Use the math.ceil() and math.log() Functions to Split an Integer Into Digits in Python

-The math module can be defined as an always accessible and standard module in Python.
-It provides access to the fundamental C library functions.
+The math module is a standard and always accessible module in Python, granting access to fundamental C library functions.

 Basic Syntax: